 Grand openings and ribbon cuttings don’t have to be limited to businesses that have retail locations.
-If your “real estate” is your website and you work out of your home, this great public relations opportunity is available to you as well, although you will have to plan it a bit differently than someone with a brick and mortal location.
-A few years ago I attended a “ribbon cutting” for a client’s new website and had a great time meeting people all over the country on a teleconference bridge line.
+If your “real estate” is your website and you work out of your home, this great public relations opportunity is available to you as well, although you will have to plan it a bit differently than someone with a brick-and-mortar location.
+A few years ago, I attended a “ribbon cutting” for a client’s new website and had a great time meeting people all over the country on a teleconference bridge line.

-Since I’m only a few months away from a new website myself, I wondered how to powerfully take advantage of this wonderful promotional opportunity.
+Since I’m only a few months away from a new website myself, I wondered how to take advantage of this wonderful promotional opportunity powerfully.
 I made some posts to some discussion lists to which I belong, and the ideas listed in this article are the results of my information requests.

 Here are some ideas to spice up your virtual grand opening/ribbon cutting:

-If you’d like to invite a group of people to your event, you can use an invitation service like Evite.com, or sent out an HTML invitation to your contact list through your email broadcast service like aWeber.com, EzineDirector.com, ConstantContact.com or an audio postcard through a service like AudioAcrobat.com.
-In order to have your attendees register for this event, you will need to create a contact form on your website that feeds into your shopping cart or autoresponder service.
+If you’d like to invite a group of people to your event, you can use an invitation service like Evite.com or send out an HTML invitation to your contact list through your email broadcast services like aWeber.com, EzineDirector.com, ConstantContact.com, or an audio postcard through a service like AudioAcrobat.com.
+To have your attendees register for this event, you will need to create a contact form on your website that feeds into your shopping cart or autoresponder service.

 - Virtual ribbon cutting.
-You can do this via a web cam and actually cut a ribbon that’s draped over your monitor which is displaying the home page of your new site and show it via your webinar service/virtual conference room service.
+You can do this via a webcam and cut a ribbon draped over your monitor, displaying the home page of your new site and showing it via your webinar service/virtual conference room service.
 Or, you might find an animated graphic of a ribbon cutting and show that via your virtual conference room instead.

 - Have people register for your event and give out door prizes.
 You can spotlight your business colleagues by requesting door prizes for them.
-Electronic info products are the easiest door prize to award, as you don’t have to mail a physical package to the winner.
-If some of your door prizes do require mailing, however, you need to request a mailing address from everyone who registers for your event.
+Electronic info products are the most accessible door prize to award, as you don’t have to mail a physical package to the winner.
+If some of your door prizes require mailing, you need to request a mailing address from everyone who registers for your event.

 - Give a virtual tour of your new website via webinar/virtual conference room software.

-- Host a roundtable session at your event that permits attendees to give a 30 second commercial of their businesses.
-Schedule this at the end of your event so that it doesn’t detract from your offerings.
+- Host a roundtable session at your event that permits attendees to give a 30-second commercial of their businesses.
+Schedule this at the end of your event, so it doesn’t detract from your offerings.

 - Sponsor a message board and/or chat room on your site.
-At specific times post a series of questions, polls, etc. that will make your visitors interact.
+At specific times post a series of questions, polls, etc., that will make your visitors interact.
 Ensure that the questions are relevant and of interest to your target market.
-This will instantly create popularity for your website, as well, for keywords pertinent to your target market.
+This will instantly create popularity for your website, as well as for keywords pertinent to your target market.

 - Post the date and time of opening of your event on CraigsList.com, on the boards for your city/area and surrounding areas.

-- Send out invitations through Evite or though your email broadcast service.
+- Send out invitations through Evite or through your email broadcast service.

 - If permitted, post the particulars about your event on various lists/discussion groups to which you belong.

-- Send out press release regarding event through online press release services.
+- Send out press releases regarding events through online press release services.

 - Create a post about your grand opening/ribbon cutting on your blog and invite attendees to post their comments on your blog

-- Join your local Chamber of Commerce and they will offer to hold a ribbon-cutting for you.
-For virtual/at home businesses, most chambers will do this in their office rather than your home.
-Many times a photo or article about the riboon cutting will appear in the local press and in the chamber newsletter.
+- Join your local Chamber of Commerce, and they will offer to hold a ribbon-cutting for you.
+For virtual/at-home businesses, most chambers will do this in their office rather than your home.
+Many times a photo or article about the ribbon cutting will appear in the local press and in the chamber newsletter.

 - Send out postcards inviting people to your new website and grand opening and offer them a free gift for dropping by.

-Grand openings are held to generate good will and begin relationships with business colleagues, current clients, and prospective customers.
-Now, as the owner of a virtual business, you can foster that same good will by sponsoring a virtual grand opening for your new business or new website and get your new venture in gear.
+Grand openings are held to generate goodwill and begin relationships with business colleagues, current clients, and prospective customers.
+Now, as the owner of a virtual business, you can foster that same goodwill by sponsoring a virtual grand opening for your new business or new website and getting your new venture in gear.